nsat/oort-agent/documentation/spire-linux-agent/intro.md

 # Spire Linux Agent Introduction

-The Spire Linux Agent is a daemon that runs on a Space Services customers payload and provides a set of APIs that allow the payload to interface with the rest of the satellite bus.
+The Spire Linux Agent is a daemon that runs on a Space Services customer's payload and provides a set of APIs that allow the payload to interface with the rest of the satellite bus.

 Currently Supported APIs include:

-* [Data Pipeline API](../space-services-user-guide/index.html) - Allows users to send and receive files via ISLs or ground based contacts.
+* [Data Pipeline API](../data-pipeline-docs/index.html) - Allows users to send and receive files via ISLs or ground based contacts.

-Note: The Spire Linux Agent was formally know as the OORT Agent.
+Note: The Spire Linux Agent was formerly know as the OORT Agent.
 The OORT name is still referenced in SDK modules and process names.

 # Components